Nadezhda von Meck: Death

-Nadezhda von Meck died from tuberculosis on January 13, 1894 in Nice, in the south of France, two months after Tchaikovsky's demise.
+Von Meck died from tuberculosis on January 13, 1894 in Nice, in the south of France, two months after Tchaikovsky's demise.

 After her mother-in-law's death, Anna von Meck was asked how the late patroness had endured Tchaikovsky's death.
 She replied, "She did not endure it."

 Donation by Galina Nikolayevna von Meck

 In 1985 Galina von Meck donated to Columbia University a collection including her translation of 681 letters written by Tchaikovsky to his family.
 The collection covered the period from March 1861 to September 1893.